OlcayEkin/gauge_appium/README.md

 # Gauge with Appium & PageFactory

 Gauge is a light weight cross-platform test automation tool.
 It provides the ability to author test cases in the business language.
-(You can check what gauge is from here)[https://gauge.org].
+[You can check what gauge is from here](https://gauge.org).

 ## Installation
 1. Install Java 1.8